campg2j003/jfw_nsh/readme.md

 !macroend ;JAWSInstallScriptItems

 ;Items to be placed in the installation folder in a full install.
-Note that if this macro is not defined, a warning will be generated.
+Note that if this macro is not defined, makensis will generate a warning about undefined symbols which may be ignored.
 !macro JAWSInstallFullItems
 ...
 !macroend ;JAWSInstallFullItems